wp-plugins/open-web-analytics-plugin/readme.txt

 1. Settings of the Plugin

 == Upgrade Notice ==
+= 1.3 =
+- As the Plugin is renamed, you'll have to reactivate it after Upgrading.

 = 1.2 =
 - As the Plugin is renamed, you'll have to reactivate it after Upgrading.